-The Association for Person Centred Therapy (Scotland), known as PCT Scotland, was founded in 1987 and has grown to a membership of approximately 200.
+The Association for Person Centred Therapy (Scotland), known as PCT Scotland, was founded in 1987.
 Our members are mostly qualifed counsellors, though membership is also open to student counsellors, retired counsellors, and some other affiliates.
 Members live and work throughout Scotland.

 Our members all have extensive training in the Person Centred Approach to therapy, or are in the the process of undertaking such training, and they have met our strict criteria for membership.
 This requires every member to abide by our Code of Ethics.
 As a safeguard to members of the public who may engage their services, practicing PCT Scotland members must also belong to a professional body such as BACP, COSCA, BPS, UKCP, or AHPP which has an official procedure for hearing and dealing with complaints that may arise with respect to professional practice.

 - To maintain and raise standards for Person Centred therapy, and to explore ways of further developing the Approach.

 - To provide support for Person Centred therapists in Scotland and in particular, to provide opportunities for their ongoing professional and personal development (PPD) through shared experience, and providing and promoting training and networking opportunities .